RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

     - Acceptable input types: integer.

-    - This is **not** a required parameter and may be omitted.
+    - This is not a required parameter and may be omitted.

-    - 5, 10, and 50 are examples of valid inputs.
+    - `5`, `10`, and `50` are examples of valid inputs.

     - If not specified the default input will be None.